Biendeo/Advent-Of-Code-2017/README.md

 ### Day 4: High-Entropy Passphrases
 Take in a file of passphrases (lower-case character strings separated by spaces) (given as a commandline argument), and computes how many of those are valid.

+### Day 5: A Maze of Twisty Trampolines, All Alike
+Take in a file of integers, and computes how many steps it takes to leave the system.